briandowns/flotsam/README.md

 ## How It Works

 Flotsam is a tool for overall C project development and management.
 At the outset, Flotsam can be used to generate a new application or library project.
-In the newly created project directory you'll find Once the project has been created development can begin.

 ## Example